FAQs

 • Is massage therapy painful?

 Therapeutic massage may be uncomfortable at times, though clients often refer to this as “good pain”.
-The level of discomfort depends upon the state of your tissue (healthy tissue is not painful with light to moderate pressure) and your goals for treatment.
+The level of discomfort depends upon the state of your tissue and your goals for treatment.
+This means that therapeutic massage may lead to some discomfort, but never more than you are okay with.

 During your treatment your RMT will check in often and make sure to work within your boundaries.
 Deep breathing and open communication will help keep things at an acceptable level.